numpy/numpy/doc/source/reference/c-api/data_memory.rst

     thread.
 The hook should be written to be reentrant, if it performs operations that might cause new allocation events (such as the creation/destruction numpy objects, or creating/destroying Python
-    objects which might cause a gc)
+    objects which might cause a gc).

+    Deprecated in v1.23

 What happens when deallocating if there is no policy set
 --------------------------------------------------------